Kubernetes operator for air-gapped instances

 There are two ways to log in to the management console:

-- Open the W&B application in the browser and login.
-Log in to the W&B application with
+Open the W&B application in the browser and login.
+Log in to the W&B application with ${HOST_URI}/

-- Access the console.
-Click on the icon in the top right corner and then click on System console.
-Note that only users with admin privileges will see the System console entry.
+Access the console.
+Click on the icon in the top right corner and then click System console.
+Only users with admin privileges can see the System console entry.

 This section describes how to update the W&B Kubernetes operator.